Byron Shire Council currently owns and maintains 89km of footpaths and cycleways (shared paths), stairs and kerb ramps across the Shire.

-Byron Shire Council has prepared a draft Pedestrian Access and Mobility Plan and Bike Plan for the Shire.
+We have prepared our first Pedestrian Access and Mobility Plan and a new 10 year Bike Plan for the Shire.

-These draft plans have been developed in collaboration with the community as part of our Walk Roll Ride project.
-We would like to thank all those who took part in our surveys last year (over 900 people) and those who also participated in our town and village workshops.
+These plans have been developed in collaboration with the community as part of our Walk Roll Ride project.
+We would like to thank everyone who took part in our online survey last year (over 900 people) and participated in our town and village workshops.

 Your contributions were invaluable in identifying the critical pieces of infrastructure needed to help us plan for a safer and better connected network of footpaths and cycleways.

 Project: a new shared path for Balemo Drive, Ocean Shores.